-In view of the time limit prescribed under sub rule (1) of Rule 17, the review applicants ought to have presented the review application within thirty days from the date of receipt of a copy of the order dated 16-4-2014 in O.A.
-No.497 of 2012.
+In view of the time limit prescribed under sub rule (1) of Rule 17, the review applicants ought to have presented the review application within thirty days from the date of receipt of a copy of the order dated 28-5-2014 in O.A.
+No.729 of 2012.

-4. We have perused the affidavit of the applicant in support of his prayer to condone the delay in filing this review application.
-The application for condonation of delay does not mention the total number of days which are required to be condoned in view of the time limit prescribed under the said Rule 17.
+4. We have perused the affidavit of the review applicants in support of their prayer to condone the delay in filing this review application.

+The application for condonation of delay did not mention the total number of days which are required to be condoned in view of the time limit prescribed under the said Rule 17.
 The affidavit in support of the prayer for condonation of delay also does not contain the information as to the date on which the review applicants were in receipt of the order under review.
-On a perusal of the documents annexed to the application to condone the delay, we find that the certified copy must have been served on the counsel for the review applicants well in advance before 19-4-2014 for the reason in the letter dated 19-6-2014 (Annexure 4), it is mentioned that legal opinion was furnished on 19-4-2014.
-In view of this fact it is to be presumed that the said copy was served upon the applicant prior to 19-4-2014.
-Hence, in view of the time limit prescribed under sub rule (1) of Rule 17 of the CAT (Procedure) Rules, review application should have been presented on or before 19-5-2014, but as already observed review application was presented before the Tribunal on 05-9-2014.
+However, it is stated therein that order under review was prepared on 29-5-2014 and the same was forwarded by the counsel along with opinion on 09-6-2014.
+In view of the fact that certified copy was prepared on 29-5-2014 even if it is to be presumed that the said copy was served upon the applicant on a subsequent date, it may not be beyond 10-6-2014.
+Hence, even if it were to be presumed that the review applicants were in receipt of the certified copy of the order only on 10-6-2014, in view of the time limit prescribed under sub rule (1) of Rule 17 of the CAT (Procedure) Rules, review application should have been presented on or before 10-7-2014, but as already observed review application was presented before the Tribunal on 27-8-2014.
 Thus, there is delay in preferring the review application and the fact is an admitted one.

 5. Now the question before us is that whether the delay in preferring the review application can be condoned?
-On examination of the issue that whether the delay in filing the review application can be condoned, we are bound to refer to the full bench judgment of the Hon'ble High Court of Andhra Pradesh in the case of G.Narasimha Rao v.
+On examination of the issue that whether the delay in filing the review application can be condoned, we are bound to refer to the full bench judgment of the Hon'ble High Court of Andhra Pradesh in the case of G.Narasimha

+Rao v.
 Regional Joint Director of School Education, Warangal & Ors. reported in 2005(4)SLR 720.
 The relevant portion of the said judgment is reproduced hereunder :

 "The short question, which is of general importance, that arises for our consideration is whether the State Administrative Tribunal constituted under the Administrative Tribunals Act, 1985 ('the Act' for brevity) has jurisdiction to condone the delay in filing the review petition, notwithstanding the negative language voiced in Rule 19 of A.P.
-Administrative Tribunal (Procedure) Rules, 1989....."
+Administrative Tribunal (Procedure) Rules, 1989.....